Lissy93/dashy/docs/widgets.md

 ### API Response

-Directly output plain-text response from any API-enabled service
+Directly output plain-text response from any API-enabled service.

+// Coming soon...

+---

+### Prometheus Data

+Display data from any service with a Prometheus exporter.

+// Coming soon...

 ---